 Initial Consultation (90–120 minutes)

-Sensory Processing assessment; consultation (60min), standardised assessment and individualised sensory diet home programme
+Sensory Processing Assessment – includes parent consultation (60 minutes), standardised assessment, and an individualised sensory home programme where indicated

 Occupational Therapy Review Assessment